 Secondly, Princeton Housing Authority has a room were some groups meet for community events.
 This center is a possible place to meet more job-seekers and also engage with groups for further research on technology usage, prototype testing and possibly surveys.
 Since it is the unskilled, day-laborers that need the app, this place might be right to meet with them.
 The users need support to take on and learn about the app- this is possible through the Human Services, Housing Authority Space (Pennelle Center),

 and Library programs dealing with employment.
-Veronica Olivares (of Mi Pueblo Lindo) does programs at the library and also connects us to the parents at the nursery school where a possible opportunity might be created to meet with the survey respondents or find folks ot do 1:1 interviews.
+Veronica Olivares (of Mi Pueblo Lindo) does programs at the library and also connects us to the parents at the nursery school where a possible opportunity might be created to meet with the survey respondents or find folks to do 1:1 interviews.

 2. I am very curious to find out the public/census data pinpointing Princeton for understanding the numbers behind this “user need”.
-I am not sure how to find the data but I think I will put this out there for the engineers to explore.

 3. NJ employment details http://lwd.dol.state.nj.us/labor/lpa/LMI_index.html